modolabs/Kurogo-Mobile-Web/doc/Guide/modulenew.rst

 Inside this folder is the module class file as well as a folders for templates, css and javascript.
 Each template file is placed in the *templates* named according to which *page* you are on, with the default page named *index*.
-The class file follows the format *MODULE_ID*WebModule.php.
+The class file follows the format (ModuleID)WebModule.php.
 This file should be a sublcass of the *WebModule* class and at very least must contain a property named *id* that indicates the module id and a implementation of *initializeForPage()*